MasonWirtz/MasonWirtz.github.io/Publications.md

 > ## Under Review / Invited Resubmission

+* <u>Wirtz, M. A.</u> (under review).
+The love factor in variationist SLA: Effects of multilingual coupledom on sociolinguistic development in additional-language German.

 * <u>Wirtz, M. A.</u> (under review). *Dynamics of L2 sociolinguistic development in adulthood*.
 Multilingual Matters.